What is a generic medicinal product?

 - The manufacturing process may be different.

-A generic drug only receives approval,
+A generic medicinal product only receives approval,

 - if the results of the bioequivalence study are within the specified limits,